RobertJClose/Trash-Idle-Post-Mortem/Post-mortem/Truncating The Cauchy.md

+# This Section Is Unfinished
+This page is still under construction.
+You might read about truncated distributions [here](https://en.wikipedia.org/wiki/Truncated_distribution) at least.

+This C# code demonstrates some of the lessons of this note - [link](https://dotnetfiddle.net/57g4yU).

+---

 As discussed in [[01 _ Using The Cauchy Distribution In A Game]], my initial attempts at using the Cauchy distribution as a game design element focused on random hit chances and random loot tables.
 I struggled to incorporate the distribution into those scenarios however.
 One of the issues was that in these scenarios, we typically make use of a random number between zero and one.
 The Cauchy distribution spans the entire real number-line however.

 A natural idea then is to use the distribution's location and scale parameters to squish the distribution almost entirely within the range of zero to one.
 Here is a Cauchy distribution which has been squished in the $[0,1]$ range using the location and scale parameter: